Feast vs MLflow

 Does it have a free plan?

-Yes, Feast is free to use.
+Yes, Feast is entirely free and open-source.

 What integrations does it support?